1. Is it common to worry about children’s friends and friendships?

 When your child tells you something like this, they might need some help talking about their feelings or they might prefer some quiet time.
 When your child is ready to talk, you can ask what happened and why your child thinks no-one likes them.

 Sometimes there’s a simple solution.
-Your child might need to learn the rules of a new game so they can join in, or your child might need some things to say so they can invite others to play with them.
+Your child might need to learn the rules of a new game so they can join in, or your child might need things to say so they can invite others to play with them.

 3. Is it OK that my child has only a few friends?